 On 10 November 1866, a U.S. Civil War minor’s pension of $8 per month was awarded to Aaron Godshalk on behalf of Michael Andrew, Jr., commencing the date Michael’s father died (14 July 1864) and ending in August 1868.

 3. Civil War Veterans’ Card File.
-Harrisburg: Pennsylvania State Archives.
+Harrisburg, Pennsylvania: Pennsylvania State Archives.

 4. Claim for Minor’s Pension (Aaron Godshalk, guardian on behalf of Michael Andrew, Jr., surviving son of Civil War decedent Michael Andrew, Sr.) in U.S. Civil War Widows’ Pension Files.
-Washington, D.C.
-U.S. National Archives, 1866.
+Washington, D.C.: U.S. National Archives and Records Administration, 1866.

-5. Interment Control Forms, in Record Group 92, U.S. Office of the Quartermaster General (Record Group 92).
-College Park: U.S. National Archives and Records Administration.
+5. Interment Control Forms, in Record Group 92, U.S. Office of the Quartermaster General.
+College Park, Maryland: U.S. National Archives and Records Administration.